bytesenseidk/Malicious-Scripts/README.md

 # Malicious-Scripts
 Different malicious scripts, used for analyzing to gain an understanding of how different attacks work.
-(Use on your own risk)
+(Use it ethically)